-See ODOT Risk Management, Value Engineering, and Constructability Reviews webpage and 23 CFR 627 for additional value engineering information.
+See ODOT Risk Management, Value Engineering, and Constructability Reviews webpage and 23 CFR 627 for additional VE information.

+RESURFACING, RESTORATION, AND REHABILITATION PROJECTS (3R)

+Resurfacing, restoration, and rehabilitation projects on routes under state jurisdiction shall be designed to ODOT 3R standards found in ODOT’s Highway Design Manual.
+These types of projects on other routes may be designed to ODOT 3R or AASHTO standards.

+Care should be taken to ensure that the standards chosen are appropriate for the functional classification of the road in question.

+Additional design guidance for 3R projects may be found in Transportation Research Board (TRB) Special Report 214.
+Additional information for 3R projects geared toward the urban environment may be found in NCHRP Report #876.

+Preservation projects may include small portions of modernization activities as part of the project, such as affecting subgrade, re-basing, adding a turn lane or minor curve modifications.
+If these elements do not account for over 50 percent of the project length, the appropriate ODOT 3R standard is to be used.
+Otherwise, the project is treated as modernization and the appropriate ODOT 4R or new construction standard shall be used.

+3R preservation projects may include small portions of modernization activities, such as affecting subgrade, re-basing, adding a turn lane or minor curve modification.
+As long as these elements do not account for over 50 percent of the project length, the appropriate 3R standard is to be used.
+Otherwise, the project is treated as modernization and the appropriate 4R/new standard shall be used.
+For additional information, refer to ODOT’s Highway Design Manual.

 NEW CONSTRUCTION/RECONSTRUCTION PROJECTS (4R)

 A reconstruction project is designed to meet the design criteria for new construction for the functional class.
 Reconstruction includes significant changes in cross section or shifts in both vertical and horizontal alignment.
-If 50 percent or more of the project length involves vertical or horizontal alignment changes, the project will be considered reconstruction (4R), as opposed to a resurfacing, restoration, and rehabilitation project (3R).
-For additional information, refer to ODOT’s Highway Design Manual.

-Reconstruction may require acquisition of additional right of way, and may include the items of work usually associated with new construction, including but not limited to the design considerations outlined in items 1 through 15 in section F below.
-New construction/reconstruction projects on routes under State jurisdiction shall be designed to the 4R standards found in ODOT’s Highway Design Manual.
+Reconstruction may require acquisition of additional right of way and may include work usually associated with new construction, including but not limited to the design considerations outlined in items 1 through 15 in section F below.
+New construction/reconstruction projects on routes under state jurisdiction shall be designed to the 4R standards found in ODOT’s Highway Design Manual.

 Projects on other routes shall be designed to the standards found in the current version of AASHTO’s A Policy on Geometric Design of Highways and Streets.
-AASHTO manuals can be purchased at the AASHTO Bookstore website.
+AASHTO manuals can be purchased at the AASHTO bookstore website.

-If it is not clear which standard should be used, contact the regional Local Agency Liaison.
+If it is not clear which standard should be used, contact the regional local agency liaison.
 It is important that the standards chosen are appropriate for the functional classification of the road in question.

-RESURFACING, RESTORATION AND REHABILITATION PROJECTS (3R)

-Resurfacing, restoration and rehabilitation projects on routes under State jurisdiction shall be designed to ODOT 3R standards found in ODOT’s Highway Design Manual.
-These types of projects on other routes may be designed to ODOT 3R or AASHTO standards.

-Care should be taken to ensure that the standards chosen are appropriate for the functional classification of the road in question.

-Additional design guidance for 3R projects may be found in Transportation Research Board (TRB) Special Report 214 and additional information for 3R projects geared toward the urban environment may be found in NCHRP Report #876.

 DESIGN OF LOW-VOLUME LOCAL ROADS (ADT < 2000)

 A low-volume road is a road that is functionally classified as a local road and has a design ADT of 2000 vehicles per day or less.
-Design standards for low volume local agency roadways, can be found in the AASHTO Guidelines for Geometric Design of Low-Volume Local Roads manual.
+Design standards for low-volume local agency roads, can be found in the AASHTO Guidelines for Geometric Design of Low-Volume Local Roads manual.

 The AASHTO Guidelines for Geometric Design of Low-